arvinemadi/Selected-Leetcodes/README.md

 ## Leetcode 327.
 Count of Range Sum - Hard
 First thought it would be another segment tree as it was suggested after the previous question, but it turned out to be a divide and conquer.

+## Leetcode 743.
+Network Delay Time - Medium
+Classic Dijkstra algorithm.
+Adding it to share my way of implementation in C++ with custom class and comparator for the priority queue.
+Some implementations don't seem to be easily readable if you simply put vectors into priority queue.